Tylastin/CarND-Traffic-Sign-Classifier-Project/writeup.md

 A total of three 3x3 convolution (conv2d, relu, max_pooling) layers ( with more features than the LeNet architecture) were used allow better fitting of the data.
 A dropout was added to one of the fully connected layers to prevent overfitting.

 * Which parameters were tuned?
 How were they adjusted and why?
 The batch size, number of epochs, learning rate were tuned to achieve higher validation accuracy.
 They were adjusted iteratively, and the most optimally performing values were kept.
+For example, to find the optimal number of epochs ( 11 ), 75 epochs were run and the validation accuracy was tracked.
+Training for more than 11 epochs failed to result in significant improvement in the validation set accuracy, so the epochs value was set to 11.
+All else constant, increasing epochs would likely result in overfitting.
+Decreasing epochs would likely result in underfitting.

+Furthermore code was implemented that keeps track of the best vaidation accuracy and how many epochs have passed without improvement on the that accuracy.
+Once 4 consecutive epochs fail to surpass the best validation accuracy, training is terminated.
+This prevents overfitting and wasting computation time.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?